kazupon/vue-validator/README.md

 ```

 ### Attribute
 You can specify the field name to `field` params attribute.
-This is useful when you need to define the form elements:
+This is useful when you need to define the validatable form elements dynamically:

 ```html
 <div id="app">